SLA Expectations for MSP Services

 A vendor that recommends realistic SLAs based on your business is thinking about value.
 A vendor that recommends the highest tier for everything is selling, not advising.
 When an MSP says every system is critical and needs 99.99% uptime, push back and ask them to justify each recommendation.

-Ask the MSP: how do you calculate and report on SLA metrics?
-Can I see real-time dashboards showing uptime for each system?
-Will I get monthly reports with SLA performance?
+Ask the MSP how they calculate and report on SLA metrics.
+Can you see real-time dashboards showing uptime for each system?
+Will you get monthly reports with SLA performance?
 Transparency is a sign of confidence.
-A vendor that resists transparency or limits reporting is concerning.
+A vendor that resists transparency or limits reporting is a vendor that isn't confident they're meeting commitments.
+You should be able to independently verify that the MSP is meeting their commitments.
+A good vendor welcomes your verification.